 Step 3: Talk about metrics and what needs improvement.

-To uncover these nuggets of value, you need to have collaborative discussions on what you’re learning from your measurements and which metrics need more attention.
+Often the data that offers the most value is not metrics that show how well you’re doing, but rather what you could do better.
+To uncover these nuggets of value, you need to have regularly scheduled collaborative discussions on what you’re learning from your measurements and which metrics need more attention.
 To encourage innovation as a business leader, instead of managing by objectives, you need to offer regular feedback in a culture that offers psychological safety.

 “What went into the OKR process was often already outdated when we got that far.
 So the OKRs that came out were too.
 We noticed that we were putting energy into a process that wasn’t adding value.
 So we decided to ditch it and focus on context and priorities instead.
 We make sure everyone knows exactly where we are going and what the current priorities are, and then we let the teams take responsibility for how to get there.